[Updated post from July 15, 2021]

 Your customer service team needs to be prepped with up-to-date product information about your samples so they can answer inquiries quickly.
 This is particularly important in the case of new product trials that aren’t available for purchase on your website.
 Your responsiveness could be the difference between customers buying from you or choosing to buy from a competitor!

 Undertaking regular customer surveys about your product samples is key to knowing whether your strategy is resonating with current and potential customers.
 You should ask questions such as whether the samples received are of interest to your customers, if they’ve tested them, and whether they would purchase a full-size of that product.

 Surveys like this will give you insight into how product samples are striking a chord with your target audience or if they’re creating unintended pain points, such as full-size versions of heavily sampled products being sold out or put on backorder.
 The more information you have, the easier it is to design a sampling strategy that boosts conversion rates.

-An experienced fulfillment partner like Whiplash can help your brand coordinate successful product sampling campaigns that boost brand loyalty and increase product sales.
-With state-of-the-art fulfillment locations nationwide and seamless integrations with all major ecommerce platforms, we make it easy to monitor the movement of product samples in real-time via our proprietary order management system.
+A full-service fulfillment provider like Ryder E-commerce enables your brand to coordinate successful product sampling campaigns that boost brand exposure.
+With state-of-the-art fulfillment locations nationwide and seamless integrations with major e-commerce platforms, Ryder E-commerce makes it easy to monitor the movement of product samples in real time via our proprietary order management system.
 With the power of our Order Rules functionality, brands can set custom Packing Rules to add specific free samples to orders with certain characteristics, making it easy to set up a responsive, flexible sampling strategy that works for you.